How You and Your Dog Can Help Save The Planet

 We are delighted to welcome the terrific Teresa from The Dogvine to share some of her mighty useful insights:

 Our pets have never been more important to us, being lifelines for many of us through the pandemic, and it’s a time when many people have finally welcomed the pet that they always wished they could have.
 The UK now has a pet population with 12 million dogs and 12 million cats, so finding ways to reduce our pet’s carbon paw-print is something to take seriously.
-To celebrate Global Recycling Day on 18th March 2021, we’re talking about how you and your dog can help save the planet through the power of recycling.

 What is Global Recycling Day?